About Harris Fellows

 The opportunity will provide students with outside of the classroom experience in the real-world day to day operations within the nation’s third largest county.
 Although students will complete a term paper relevant to their internships for academic credit, the overall focus of the program is to immerse them in the workings of county government so they can develop professional skills, gain applied research expertise, polish interpersonal abilities, and build a professional network.

 Harris Fellows earn 3-12 upper level hours in political science (dependent on the student's degree plan) for participation in the program by combining supervised academic study and research with practical training.
 Hobby School of Public Affairs senior director Renee Cross is the instructor of record.

-Thanks to the generous support of the Cougar Initiative To Engage, five students selected for the program will receive a $5,000 stipend to participate in the program from the week of June 7 through the week of August 9.
+Students selected for the program will receive a $6,000 stipend to participate in the program from the week of June 5 through the week of August 7.
 Students must complete the program requirements in their entirety to receive the full amount; if they are unable to do so, appropriate action will be taken to recoup funds.

 Must be a junior or senior at the University of Houston during the semester of application.
 Students of any major are welcome to apply.
-Students graduating spring 2021 are welcome to apply, but required to re-enroll as a post-baccalaureate.
+Transfer students must have at least 24 hours completed at UH.
+Students graduating spring 2023 are welcome to apply, but required to re-enroll as a post-baccalaureate.
 Must be in good academic standing with a minimum grade point average of 3.0 on a 4.0 scale.

 Ideal candidates possess

 - Outstanding academic achievement